uxPete/ListPlay/README.md

 * Double-click to play a track etc

-Features that would be good to implement
+Useful additions
 -----------------------------------
-* Playlist name - edit in place
+* edit in place - for playlist titles